syedabuzar/syedabuzar/README.md

 -->
 - 👋 Greetings, I am Muhammad Abuzar
 - 🔭 Skilled Software Engineer with extensive experience in both Web and Mobile Application Development | Strong problem-solving & continuous learner.
+- 👯 I am eagerly seeking collaboration opportunities to leverage my skills and contribute to cutting-edge projects in both web and mobile domains.
 - 📫 Please feel free to contact me via syed.abuzar.badar@gmail.com to discuss projects or any inquiries related to my skills and experience.
 I'm looking forward to connecting with you!